The Car Connection FIAT 500e Overview

-The 500e is a battery-electric version of the three-door hatchback minicar that returned the Italian brand to the U.S. market.
-It has the same distinctive, cheerful looks as the gasoline-powered models, but it is powered by an electric motor that draws its energy from a lithium-ion battery pack under the floorpan and rear seat.
+With the 500e, Fiat keeps the same distinctive, cheerful Fiat looks as the rest of the range, all powered by gasoline, but replaces all the running gear with an electric motor that draws energy from a lithium-ion battery pack sited under the floorpan and rear seat.

-The 24-kilowatt-hour lithium-ion battery pack sends its electricity to an electric motor that powers the front wheels; it's rated at 83 kilowatts of power (111 horsepower) and 147 lb-ft of torque.
-The EPA rates the Fiat 500e at 87 miles of range in combined city and highway driving, and a relatively high 116 MPGe for combined energy efficiency.
-(The Miles-Per-Gallon-Equivalent, or MPGe, rating indicates how far an electric car can travel on the same amount of energy as contained in 1 gallon of gasoline.)
+The 24-kwh lithium-ion battery pack sends its electricity to an electric motor that powers the front wheels; it's rated at 83 kilowatts of power (111 horsepower) and 147 pound-feet of torque.
+The EPA rates the Fiat 500e at 84 miles of range in combined city and highway driving, and a relatively high 112 MPGe for combined energy efficiency.
+(The Miles Per Gallon Equivalent, or MPGe, rating indicates how far an electric car can travel on the same amount of energy as contained in 1 gallon of gasoline.)

 On the road, though, the 500e is a more refined, smoother, and better-handling vehicle than the gasoline models.
-The Chrysler engineers at the launch event, in fact, seemed slightly startled at just how much fun it was to drive, and indeed it's far more of a driver's car than the larger and more appliance-like Nissan Leaf (which outsells it at least 10 to 1).
-It retains the standard 500's "flingability" and road-hugging handling, but it's better balanced because more of its weight is lower down in the car and the battery distribution means it's got more equal weight distribution front to rear.
+Even Chrysler's own engineers seemed slightly startled at just how much fun it was to drive, and indeed it's far more of a driver's car than the larger and more appliance-like Nissan Leaf (which outsells it at least 10 to 1).
+It retains the standard 500's "flingability" and road-hugging handling, but it's better balanced because more of its weight is lower down in the car and the battery distribution means it has more equal weight distribution front to rear.

 There have been relatively few changes to the Fiat 500e since its launch.
-For 2016, Fiat is adding a couple of new color choices and it has upgraded the infotainment system to the latest Uconnect 5.0 version.
+In 2016, Fiat added a couple of new color choices and upgraded the infotainment system to the latest Uconnect 5.0 version.
 The 500e isn't offered in the two-door 500c Cabrio model, which has a roll-back cloth roof, but Fiat has nonetheless sold several thousand of the little electric cars in its several years on the market.
 The company refuses to release sales data, but based on a couple of recalls and other data, we estimate that Fiat may have delivered as many as 7,500 electric 500s through the 2015 model year.

 The base price of the Fiat 500e is by far the highest of any 500 variant, even the hot-rod 500 Abarth model.
-But as with most electric cars, the bulk of them are likely to be leased--and three-year leases have historically been a very cheap way to reap the rewards of far cheaper driving on electricity without having to worry about any battery-pack loss of capacity down the road.
-During 2014 and 2015, Fiat offered leases on the 500e for $199 per month.
+But as with most electric cars, the bulk of them are likely to be leased—and three-year leases have historically been a very cheap way to reap the rewards of far cheaper driving on electricity without having to worry about any battery-pack loss of capacity down the road.